Teenlife

 However, we’re also considering whether these outcomes accurately represent IC.
 Presenting the literature review that resulted in the adoption of these three outcomes requires more space than this post allows.
 But, trying to measure these outcomes raised important questions:

-• Are these measures too focused on cultural difference?
+• Are these measures too focused on cultural differences?
 Much of the IC literature highlights the importance of overcoming cultural differences in forming meaningful cross-cultural relationships.
 But, aren’t relationships formed by recognizing the common humanity of members of other cultures?

 • How can a humanized view of others be assessed?
 While explicit statements appreciating cultural difference are relatively easy to identify, is it safe to assume students will explicitly express their appreciation for human sameness?